 - Extreme fatigue, lethargy, weakness, including chronic fatigue syndrome

 - Chest tightness and, CAD, arrhythmias, CHF, decreased heart pump functions

 - Cold in the extremities

-- Depression research shows a large correlation between mag deficit and major depression in this study
+- Depression -research shows a large correlation between magnesium deficit and major depression in this study

 - Dysmenorrhea, and pregnancy complications such as pre-eclampsia and eclampsia, PMS

 - Thyroid disorders